ricardoschmidt/navomi/lp_testing/README.md

 ## Description

-This sub-project contains a single Python script that makes some connectivity tests to the Live Person APIs.
+This sub-project contains a single Python script __analysis.py__ that makes some connectivity tests to the Live Person APIs.

 ## Configuring